André Horta

-He made over 140 Primeira Liga appearances for Vitória de Setúbal, Benfica and Braga, winning a league and cup double with the second of those teams in 2017 as well as the Taça de Portugal and Taça da Liga with the third.
+He made over 200 Primeira Liga appearances for Vitória de Setúbal, Benfica and Braga, winning a league and cup double with the second of those teams in 2017 as well as the Taça de Portugal and Taça da Liga with the third.
 He also played for a year at Los Angeles FC in Major League Soccer.

 Club career

 Vitória Setúbal

-Born in Almada, Setúbal District, Horta spent eight years in S.L.
-Benfica's youth system, joining local Vitória F.C. at the age of 15.
+Born in Almada, Setúbal District, Horta spent eight years in Benfica's youth system, joining local Vitória at the age of 15.
 In late 2014, whilst still a junior, he was promoted to the first team by manager Domingos Paciência.

-Horta made his first-team and Primeira Liga debut on 12 December 2014, playing the second 45 minutes of a 0–1 home loss against Boavista FC.
-He finished his first full season with 32 games – 21 starts – and two goals, helping his team narrowly avoid relegation; his goals contributed to wins at C.F.
-Os Belenenses and C.D.
-Tondela in December 2015.
+Horta made his first-team and Primeira Liga debut on 12 December 2014, playing the second 45 minutes of a 0–1 home loss against Boavista.
+He finished his first full season with 32 games – 21 starts – and two goals, helping his team narrowly avoid relegation; his goals contributed to wins at Belenenses and Tondela in December 2015.

 Benfica

 On 1 June 2016, Horta signed a five-year contract with defending champions Benfica.
-He played his first competitive match on 7 August, featuring the full 90 minutes in a 3–0 victory over S.C.
-Braga in the Supertaça Cândido de Oliveira.
+He played his first competitive match on 7 August, featuring the full 90 minutes in a 3–0 victory over Braga in the Supertaça Cândido de Oliveira.
 Six days later, on his league debut, he scored his only goal of 14 appearances that campaign, concluding a 2–0 win at Tondela.

 Horta joined Braga on a season-long loan deal on 30 August 2017.
 He scored once in 22 competitive matches during his tenure, wrapping up a 3–1 away defeat of Boavista on 3 January 2018.